 There is $2 parking after 16:00 across the street in the underground parkade (McDougall Centre).

 Everyone is welcome.
-Non-members must register by sending e-mail to office at CUUG.
+Non-members please register by sending e-mail to office at CUUG.

 See the main CUUG web page for general information about CUUG.